 Port Skills and Safety was established by the ports industry at the beginning of 2002 and has a wide remit to work with its members and other stakeholders to encourage and promote high standards of health and safety and a highly skilled workforce.

 We are officially recognised by various government departments and agencies, including the Department for Transport, Health and Safety Executive and the Maritime and Coastguard Agency.

-We are funded through subscriptions, and are open to all port related organisations including harbour authorities, conservancies, port and terminal operators, stevedoring companies, labour supply companies, training providers, consultants and other organisations that provide services to or work alongside port organisations may subscribe as Affiliates.
+We are funded through subscriptions and are open to all port related organisations including harbour authorities, conservancies, port and terminal operators, stevedoring companies, labour supply companies, training providers, consultants.
+Other organisations that provide services to or work alongside port organisations may subscribe as Affiliates.

 Sharon Quinton – Events, Finance and Office Manager

 Sharon is responsible for the day to day operation of the office, and provides support to the safety and skills function of PSS.

 You can contact Sharon on 020 7260 1791 or firstname.lastname@example.org